CORE-GATECH-GROUP/serpent-tools/.github/pull_request_template.md

 - [ ] PR fits the [project scope](http://serpent-tools.readthedocs.io/en/latest/develop/contributing.html#project-scope)
 - [ ] Code to be committed is [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and matches the [code style](http://serpent-tools.readthedocs.io/en/latest/develop/codestyle.html#code-style) of the project
 - [ ] New and/or changed features are [well documented](http://serpent-tools.readthedocs.io/en/latest/develop/documentation.html#documentation) and have adequate testing
-- [ ] Serious changes, including deprecations and incompatible changes are documented in [the changelog](https://github.com/CORE-GATECH-GROUP/serpent-tools/blob/develop/docs/changelog.rst)
 - [ ] For first-time contributors, you have included your attribution in [`docs/contributors.rst`](https://github.com/CORE-GATECH-GROUP/serpent-tools/blob/develop/docs/contributors.rst)

 Include a thorough and concise overview of the changes, and why this PR is overall beneficial to the project.

+Once the PR has been created and is nearing closure, make sure that serious changes, including deprecations and incompatible changes are documented in [the changelog](https://github.com/CORE-GATECH-GROUP/serpent-tools/blob/develop/docs/changelog.rst)